 Is the food high in fat or sugar?
 Low in salt and high in fibre?

-Salt - this can be confusing.
+This can be confusing.
 If it is labelled as sodium (common in the USA) you need to multiply x 2.5 to get the salt content.

 The Irish heart foundation have produced and excellent information card designed to help you shop with advice on salt and a ‘traffic light system’ for food labels.